Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Results

 \subsection{Normalized Lyapunov spectrum density}

 In Fig.\ \ref{Fig6} we present the results for the normalized LE spectrum as a function of the mass term $m$.
 We fixed the driving force at $F_{\rm dc} \! = \!
 0.27$ and $N \! = \!
-100$ with the remaining parameters given in the captions of Fig.\ \ref{Fig3} (with the exception of the strictly overdamped limit for which $N \! = \!
+100$ with the remaining parameters given in the captions of Fig.\ \ref{Fig3} (except for the strictly overdamped limit for which $N \! = \!
 400$).
-For this parameter choice the system exhibits collective motion $\bar{v}\neq 0$ as observed from the upper panel of Fig.\ \ref{Fig4}.
+For this parameter choice, the system exhibits collective motion $\bar{v}\neq 0$ as observed from the upper panel of Fig.\ \ref{Fig4}.

-The histograms (blue rectangles) in Fig.\ \ref{Fig6} are generated for large number of realization $M$ at $t=0$, and after the system has reached the steady-state and fulfilled the convergence criterion from Eq.\ (\ref{error}).
+The histograms (blue rectangles) in Fig.\ \ref{Fig6} are generated for a large number of realization $M$ at $t=0$, and after the system has reached the steady-state and fulfilled the convergence criterion from Eq.\ (\ref{error}).
 The initial conditions are chosen such that the particle positions are Gaussian distributed with mean $\mu = N/2$ and standard deviation $\sigma$ is selected such that the particles symmetrically fall into the domain $[0,N \omega]$.
-Additionally the initial velocities of the particles are set to be equal to zero.
-Drawing the initial particle positions from the uniform distribution on same domain yields equivalent results for the LE spectrum.
+Additionally, the initial velocities of the particles are set to be equal to zero.
+Drawing the initial particle positions from the uniform distribution on the same domain yields equivalent results for the LE spectrum.